Sheyla Bonnick

-Sheyla Bonnick is a singer/songwriter, performer, co-producer, fashion designer, author, talent scout, reiki healer and games designer.
+Sheyla Bonnick is a singer-songwriter, performer, co-producer, fashion designer, author, talent scout, reiki healer and games designer.

 Early life

 Bonnick was born in Jamaica in the 1950s.
 Her mother was a teacher and a seamstress and her father was a shoemaker.
 At the age of three, Bonnick moved to England with her parents.
 After leaving school, Bonnick modelled and got a secretarial job at a prestigious law firm.
 She then went to work at EMI records.

 Music career

 In the early 1970s, aged eighteen, Bonnick moved to Hanover.
 She had answered an advert in The Stage newspaper for a dance contract in Germany.
 After a few months, Bonnick and her friend Maizie Williams, auditioned for music producer Frank Farian.
-Frank had no hesitation and recruited them to join a new pop group, called Boney M. However, Bonnick left shortly after, feeling disillusioned with the group.
-Bonnick's voice is not present on any official Boney M. recording - due to the fact that she was a short-time member, leaving the band after two months.
+Frank had no hesitation and recruited them to join a new pop group, called Boney M. Sheyla stayed with the group for a few months and for some live performances however she was not a member in the final line-up and was not part of the later studio recordings either.

+Sheyla was later given a solo record deal on Hansa International.

 In 1977, Bonnick joined Munich disco project Mandrake for the recording of "It's Time For Us", "Dancing The Night Away" and "Disco Magic".
 She then signed to Hansa International, releasing a disco cover of "Proud Mary", credited to "Sheila Bonnique".
 She recorded another track, "In the Shadows" which appeared on the soundtrack album of German film A Woman in Flames (1983).
 In the early 90s, she moved to Denmark with her Icelandic husband and manager where she co-wrote a mini-musical called "Money Talks" staged for some months in the Lindenborg inn.
-In 1993, Bonnick and Maizie Williams joined forces again, along with two other singers, to form their own tribute version called Maizie Williams feat Boney M. The group toured the world, but Bonnick eventually left and formed her own tribute band, Sounds of Boney M.
+In 1993, Bonnick and Maizie Williams joined forces again, along with two other singers, to form their own tribute version called Maizie Williams feat Boney M. The group toured the world, but Bonnick eventually left and formed her own show, Sounds of Boney M.

 Bonnick released the single "Live Better" with Latvian artist Rassell on May 20, 2013 before producing the album "Angel Cures" by member Francesca Mowatt.

-Bonnick continues to perform and tour with her latest tribute band, Boney M feat.
-Sheyla Bonnick.
+Bonnick continues to perform and tour with her Sounds of Boney M Show which has included international Soul and Gospel artist Freddie Lee Peterkin as the male lead.